OpenFn/docs/docs/jobs/errors.md

 your job which could only be caught by the controlling ErlangVM.
 Errors like this are very rare and trigger an internal audit by the OpenFN engineering team.

+### 6: Aborted by project administrator

+Exit code `6` means that a run created and queued for execution but then subsequently aborted by request of an administrator or owner of that project.

 ### 11: Node.js Error

 Exit code `11` means that there was an error in the NodeVM execution but the